 - Quad Marrakech

 - Quad Atlas Loisiris.

-Take advantage of your stay at Dar Zagora or retrace your steps to the lake to enjoy a delicious Moroccan mint tea while admiring the sunset over the waters of the lake and between the High Atlas Mountains.
-This is one of the most perfect views the desert has to offer and I recommend you bring your camera ready to take great pictures.
+Take advantage of your stay in Dar Zagora or retrace your steps to the lake to enjoy a delicious Moroccan mint tea while admiring the sunset over the waters of the lake and between the High Atlas Mountains.
+This is one of the most perfect views the desert has to offer so I recommend you bring your camera ready to take great pictures.

 How to get to the Agafay desert?

-Opting for an organized tour that takes you to the most popular destinations without worrying about planning anything else.
-Excursions to the Agafay desert and surrounding areas are designed so that the traveler can enjoy an authentic desert experience by getting to know as much as possible.
+Opt for an organized tour that takes you to the most popular destinations without worrying about planning anything else.
+The tours to the Agafay desert and surroundings are designed so that the traveler can enjoy an authentic desert experience by getting to know as much as possible.

 A cab will take you from your hotel in Marrakech to the tents located in the Agafay desert.
 Many cab services in Marrakech also include some stops to visit markets and authentic Berber villages.
 However after your arrival in the desert some activities may be limited due to lack of transportation.